Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 Can I clean my tile floors with bleach?

-Bleach is not recommended for cleaning tiles as it can lead to discoloration of grout and damage to certain types of tiles.
+Bleach is not recommended for cleaning tiles as it can lead to discoloration of grout and damage certain types of tiles.
 If needed, use a diluted solution.

 How can I make my tile floor look shiny?